 Fort Tuthill County Park Master Plan

 In 2002, Coconino County voters, through the County Parks and Open Space (CPOS) tax initiative, authorized the Parks and Recreation Department to acquire open space, develop parks, and make improvements to existing parks.
-The restoration of historic portions of Fort Tuthill was one of the projects identified on the ballot.
-You may be wondering, what's the big deal with the restoration project?
-The $4.1 million restoration project illustrates the challenge of updating a park and recreation site while retaining historical integrity (Fort Tuthill Historic District is on the National Register of Historic Places), all while remaining open to the public.
+The renovation of historic portions of Fort Tuthill was one of the projects identified on the ballot.
+You may be wondering, what's the big deal with this renovation project?
+The $4.1 million renovation project illustrated the challenge of updating a park and recreation site while retaining historical integrity (Fort Tuthill Historic District is on the National Register of Historic Places), all while remaining open to the public.

 Check out the conceptual plans on the Quad Renovation:

 - Conceptual Plan for Fort Tuthill County Park - Phase I Quad (PDF)